genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/textboxes/introduction.rst

     * :ref:`timetextbox`

     .. note:: The main additional feature to the Dojo textboxes is the compatibility with the Genro validations.
-              For more information, check the :ref:`validations` documentation page.
+              For more information, check the :ref:`validations` page.

 .. _textboxes_attributes: